muhib116/game-app/tasks.md

 :: On frontend, Hambarger menue.
-    render tasks list on One dropdown,
+    ✅render tasks list on One dropdown,
-    render instraction list another dropdown.
+    ✅render instraction list another dropdown.

     after click on instruction/task close hambarger
     menue and open related component

-    move exit game on hambarger menue.
+    ✅move exit game on hambarger menue.

-    Game start at and end at time formate.
+    ✅Game start at and end at time formate.

     game scoreboard design like main dashboard.